Boris-Em/ColorKit/README.md

 ### Manually

 **ColorKit** can also be added to your project manually.
 Download the **ColorKit** project from Github, them drag and drop the folder `ColorKit/ColorKit` into your XCode project.

+## License

+See the [License](https://github.com/Boris-Em/ColorKit/blob/master/LICENSE).
+You are free to make changes and use this in either personal or commercial projects.
+Attribution is not required, but highly appreciated.
+A little "Thanks!" (or something to that affect) is always welcome.
+If you use **ColorKit** in one of your projects, please let us know!